In this document

 - Select Finish to import the library module.

-For more information about how to work with library modules in Android Studio, see Managing Projects from Android Studio.
+For more information about how to work with library modules in Android Studio, see Create an Android Library.

 Copying the LVL sources to your application